My Guide to the perfect Shito

 Directions

-Toast the dried spices over low heat until fragrant and grind in a spice grinder until smooth.
+Toast the dried spices (except the bay leaf) over low heat until fragrant and grind in a spice grinder until smooth.

 Serve with my waakye or really anything.
 It pairs well with everything